Hampshire Wedding Venues – my top ten

 While many people have a lot of land to hold their celebrations (people, 110 acres is *not* a garden), that’s not always the case – a fairly normal garden can hold a small marquee, or a ceremony under that apple tree you hid up with your sister when your mum was calling for you.
 And that’s the trade off, there may be a little more work involved, a little more planning, a few more favours to call in, but it means you get to make more memories in a place already full of precious memories.

-Well that was my wee summary of some off the best hampshire wedding venues in the area.
+Well that was my wee summary of some of the best hampshire wedding venues in the area.
 I’d love to hear if you have any suggestions too!
-There are new venues coming online all the time, Hale Park, Pylewell, Syrencot, and I still have a few incredible venues on my wish list – St Giles House, MC Motors, LAS VEGAS!
+There are new venues coming online all the time, Pylewell gets special mention, and I still have a few incredible venues on my wish list – St Giles House, MC Motors, LAS VEGAS!
 (Seriously, I got married in Las Vegas myself, and I am DYING to go take pictures of someone there.
 I have precisely one from my wedding).
 Not exactly Hampshire though.

 WHERE AM I BASED?